-Following the decision of the Israeli government on a framework for the increasing of the amount of natural gas produced from the Tamar natural gas field and the quick development of the Leviathan, Karish and Tanin natural gas fields and other natural gas fields (the "Gas Framework"), NewMed Energy and Avner (jointly, the "Partnerships") (which jointly held (in equal shares between them) 52.941% of the reservoirs) and Chevron Energy Mediterranean ("Chevron") (which held 47.059% of the reservoirs) were required, inter alia, to sell their holdings in the Karish and Tanin reservoirs within 14 months of the signing date of the exemption resolutions related to the Gas Framework (December 17, 2015) in order to comply with the conditions which would entitle them to an exemption from several provisions of the Restrictive Trade Practices Law, 5748-1988 (the "Restrictive Trade Practices Law").
+Following the decision of the Israeli government on a framework for the increasing of the amount of natural gas produced from the Tamar natural gas field and the quick development of the Leviathan, Karish and Tanin natural gas fields and other natural gas fields (the "Gas Framework"), NewMed Energy and Avner (jointly, the "Partnerships") and Chevron Energy Mediterranean4 ("Chevron") were required, inter alia, to sell their holdings in the Karish and Tanin reservoirs within 14 months of the signing date of the exemption resolutions related to the Gas Framework (December 17, 2015) in order to comply with the conditions which would entitle them to an exemption from several provisions of the Restrictive Trade Practices Law, 5748-1988 (the "Restrictive Trade Practices Law").

 On August 16, 2016, an agreement was executed for the sale of all of the interests in Karish and Tanin between the Partnerships and Energean, within which the Partnerships are entitled to consideration in the amount of \$148.5 million, comprising cash payment of \$40 million (paid on the date of the transaction closing) and \$108.5 million which will be paid spread into 10 annual equal payments plus interest, with this amount depending on the Buyer's decision to develop the reservoir, or on the date on which the Buyer's total expenses in respect of the development of the leases will exceed \$150 million, whichever is earlier (the "Debt Component").
-Furthermore, the Partnerships will be entitled to royalties from the revenues generated for the Buyer from the sale of natural gas and condensate produced from the leases, at the rates of 7.5% (before the payment of petroleum profit levy) and 8.25% (after payment of petroleum profit levy), net of the rate of the existing royalties, by which the Partnerships are charged regarding the original share of NewMed Energy and Avner in the leases (the "Royalties").
-The first payment to NewMed Energy for the Debt Component had been made by Energean on March 29, 2018 and was since regularly paid every year in March, up to and including the fourth payment that was received in March 2021.
+Furthermore, the Partnerships will be entitled to royalties from the revenues generated for the Buyer from the sale of natural gas and condensate produced from the leases, at the rates of 7.5% (before the payment of petroleum profit levy) and 8.25% (after payment of petroleum profit levy), net of the rate of the existing royalties,5 by which the Partnerships are charged regarding the original share of NewMed Energy and Avner in the leases (the "Royalties").